ludreinsalvador/google-io-extended-manila-2025-codelabs/README.md

 ## Takeaways

-I learned that Multimodal AI is transforming how we interact with technology by combining multiple input types.
-Agentic AI systems can also provide more intelligent and context-aware responses.
+I learned that Multimodal AI is transforming how we interact with technology by combining multiple input types, while agentic AI systems can also provide more intelligent and context-aware responses.
 Furthermore, real-time APIs enable seamless integration of AI capabilities into applications and Agent Development Kit simplifies the creation of sophisticated AI agents.

 ## Technologies Used